alanseed/cape-grim-dashboard/README.md

 If the mongo database is local then
 Start the dashboard and logon as admin and use the 'Add charts' tab to select a day if the database is local.

+## Runing the web page
+### Development web page on local host
+`cd cape-grim-dashoard` change diectory to the base directory
+`flask run`  run the web page then
+Use your web browser to open the url `http://127.0.0.1:5000` or `localhost:5000` to view the dashboard